 I have been excited about sourdough for years, but am just beginning to delve into the wonders of natural leaven.
 I have been delighted at how straightforward, low-key, and forgiving it can be to care for and bake with sourdough!
 So far, I’ve made a handful of fairly successful bread loaves, and discovered how amazing a scoop of starter can be in crackers, pie crust, pizza dough, cornbread, biscuits, and more!
-Even if you aren’t able to find the time to make bread very often, it’s worth keeping a jar of starter going just to enjoy quick, easy, flexible, and scrumptious sourdough pancakes and waffles!
+Be sure to check out the sourdough recipes on this site as I continue exploring and experimenting with sourdough baking.
+Even if you aren’t able to find the time to make bread very often, it’s worth keeping a jar of starter going just to enjoy quick, easy, versatile, and scrumptious sourdough pancakes and waffles!

 Maintaining a Starter

-Instead, I follow a simple, frugal, imprecise method that suits me better, and has produced several satisfactory loaves and yummy baked goodies, by my standards anyhow.
+Instead, I follow a simple, frugal, imprecise method that suits me better, and has produced several satisfactory loaves and yummy baked goodies, at least by my standards.